GeekAlexis/FastMOT/README.md

 - With camera: `python3 app.py --mot`
 - Input video: `python3 app.py --input video.mp4 --mot`
 - Use `-h` for detailed descriptions about other flags like saving output and visualization
-- Edit fast_mot/configs/mot.json to configure parameters and change object classes
+- For more flexibility, edit fast_mot/configs/mot.json to configure parameters and object classes